top of page

 Organised by the Centre for Advanced Technologies in Online Safety (CATOS), the Online Trust & Safety (OTS) Forum brings together international and Singapore-based thought leaders and professionals to exchange insights on the latest developments in policy, technology, and education for creating safer online spaces.

 Building on the inaugural OTS Forum in 2024, which highlighted early detection of emerging online harms, the 2026 edition expands the conversation toward strengthening preventive and resilience-building approaches.
-By featuring the Content Authenticity Summit 2026, co-organised with the Content Authenticity Initiative (CAI), this year’s programme brings together regional stakeholders, including policymakers, platforms, media organisations, and implementers, to explore practical and interoperable approaches to content authenticity in the AI era.
+By featuring the Content Authenticity Summit 2026, co-organised with the Content Authenticity Initiative (CAI) and supported by the Coalition for Content Provenance and Authenticity (C2PA), this year’s programme brings together international stakeholders, including policymakers, platforms, media organisations, and implementers, to explore practical and interoperable approaches to content authenticity in the AI era.
 Discussions will span standards, provenance technologies, and implementation pathways across the content ecosystem, highlighting how transparency and attribution mechanisms can complement detection and response efforts to support long-term trust and safety online.

 Speakers